 Guideline for Cementing Unit Flow rate tests.

 - Fill up the two tanks of the cementing unit with water.

-- With one pump start pumping at the maximum flow-rate possible taking water from each of the cementing unit tanks alternatively and refilling the empty tank with the rig centrifugal pumps.
+- With one pump, start pumping at the maximum possible flow rate, taking water from each cementing unit tank alternatively and refilling the empty tank with the rig centrifugal pumps.

 - Repeat the same operation with the other pump of the cement unit.

 - Repeat, if possible, the same operation with the two pumps together.

 - Fill in the following table.